-Certified Multiple Daily LiveUpdate is published three times a day and offers the best protection from fast moving threats.
+Certified Multiple Daily LiveUpdate is published three times a day except weekend and US holiday and offers the best protection from fast moving threats.
 These definitions are often referred to as MDD (Multiple Daily Definitions.)
 Customers using Symantec Endpoint Protection (SEP) can take advantage of this highest frequency of delivery.
 Other products may update less frequently.

 Certified Daily LiveUpdate

 Certified Daily LiveUpdate is published once per day and offers a high level of protection from fast moving threats.
 Customers using the legacy Symantec AntiVirus (SAV) product can take advantage of this daily frequency of delivery.
 Many other Symantec products also use these daily certified updates.
 On mail security and other products at the enterprise's perimeter, it may be recommended to use Rapid Release definitions (see below) to ensure that protection is available against the very latest threats in circulation rather than rely upon the once-per-day Certified Daily LiveUpdate.

 Certified Weekly LiveUpdate is published once per week and is considered a legacy level of support and therefore provides a lesser degree of protection compared with the daily and multiple daily frequencies.
 Given the large number of threats analyzed by Symantec Security Response each day, Symantec suggests that customers update their antivirus detection signatures at least once per day.

 Intelligent Updater (IU) virus definitions are a batch of the Rapid Release virus definitions that have undergone full QA testing and certification.
 The Intelligent Updater is an alternate delivery method for certified daily definitions.